2018–19 Super League Greece

 This was the last season with a 16-team championship.
-From the 2019–20 season, the league teams are going to be reduced to 14, and a playoff tournament will be introduced between the first six teams of the regular season, for a total of 36 games, in the style of the Cypriot First Division.
+From the 2019–20 season, the league teams were reduced to 14, and a playoff tournament was introduced between the first six teams of the regular season, for a total of 36 games, in the style of the Cypriot First Division.
 Three teams relegated directly instead of the usual two and a fourth spot was decided between the 13th placed Super League team and the runner-up of the 2018–19 Football League.
 The fourth spot was a cause of controversy between the Super League and Greek Football Federation (EPO), however, the sporting court decided in favour of the play-off match in order to not completely diminish the chance for the second division runner-up to be promoted, as they would normally be promoted automatically in a normal season.

 Teams

-Sixteen teams will compete in the league – the top fourteen teams from the previous season, and two teams promoted from the Football League.
+Sixteen teams competed in the league – the top fourteen teams from the previous season, and two teams promoted from the Football League.

-Teams promoted to the Super League

 The first club to be promoted was OFI, after beating 1–0 Apollon Pontus on 29 April 2018.
 OFI would play in the Super League for the first time since the 2014–15 season.
 The second and final club to be promoted was Aris, after beating 2–0 Karaiskakis on 29 April 2018.
 Aris would play in the Super League for the first time since the 2013–14 season.

-Teams relegated to the Football League

 The first club to be relegated was Platanias, who were relegated on 4 April 2018 following Apollon Smyrnis' 1–0 victory against PAS Giannina, ending their 6-year stay in the top flight.
 The second and final club to be relegated was Kerkyra, who were relegated on 29 April 2018 following Lamia's 2–1 victory against PAS Giannina, ending their 2-year stay in the top flight.